 What we don’t: Tough to dial in a close fit; only offered in capacities up to 45L.

 Black Diamond excels in the fast-and-light category, and their latest pack—the Beta Light—nicely reflects that expertise.
 Right away, it’s clear that this pack is purpose-built for minimalists and ounce-counters aimed at moving quickly and unencumbered over long distances.
 Access is one clear giveaway, including running vest-inspired shoulder straps that boast both zippered and open pockets for stashing snacks, soft flasks (sold separately), and other small items you want close at hand.
-The Beta is also made with Ultra, an increasingly popular alternative to Dyneema in the UL space with inherent waterproofing abilities and an impressive strength-to-weight ratio.
+The Beta is also made with Ultra (as seen in the ULA Circuit above), an increasingly popular alternative to Dyneema in the UL space with inherent waterproofing abilities and an impressive strength-to-weight ratio.
 This helps bring weight down to less than 2 pounds without feeling overly compromised (you still get an aluminum frame and well-padded hipbelt).
 You can go even lighter by ditching the frame pad, hipbelt, and compression straps—for a total savings of 13 ounces—but we’ve been so impressed with the pack’s weight distribution that we’ve opted to keep them on throughout testing.

 See the Black Diamond Beta Light 45

-14. Deuter Aircontact Core 60 + 10 SL ($250)
+15. Deuter Aircontact Core 60 + 10 SL ($250)

 Fabric: Nylon (235D & 500D)